 $100 will buy one 8′ tree with 1-2″ trunk width

 We need your help keeping (317) beautiful!
-Volunteer positions include Packet Pick-Up, Finish Line, Course, and the Water Station.
+Volunteer positions include Packet Pick-Up, Finish Line, Course Marshals, and Water Stations.
 If you are interested in volunteering please contact Shannon Priddy with Keep Indianapolis Beautiful.
 Email Shannon Priddy: